 In addition, OIO carries out oversight audits covering quality assurance, conducted in accordance with current ISO auditing standards, and assess “the analytical network, including the OPCW quality assurance/quality control programme for on-site analysis, the OPCW Laboratory, together with the designated and other laboratories performances”.

-In addition, by placing the responsibilities of the Quality Manager (currently SEQAO) in the Oversight Function, the OIO is the process owner for the set of processes related to the daily management of QMS.
+In addition, by placing the responsibilities of the Quality Manager (currently SEIQAO) in the Oversight Function, the OIO is the process owner for the set of processes related to the daily management of QMS.

 The OIO exercises operational independence in the conduct of its duties under the authority of the Director-General.